Washington Avenue Residence - Application to the Design Review Board

 Our proposal includes a modestly scaled main residence and ADU, designed to minimize impact on the surrounding properties while embracing the hillside and views.
 Careful attention was given to preserving privacy, reducing massing near the closest neighbor, and shaping the home to follow the site’s natural contours.

 The design features painted fiber cement siding, cedar accents, low-slope roofs, and a planted living roof on the ADU.
 A sensitive landscape plan—supported by an arborist report—includes selective tree removal, native plantings, and steel retaining walls that work with the site’s steep grade.
-The result is a modest, well-integrated addition to this established residential enclave aimed at ensuring the design fits naturally into its environment.
+The result is a modest, well-integrated addition to this established residential enclave, aimed at ensuring the design fits comfortably into its environment.